S k i l l

 See especially Problem 23 at the end of the Lesson.

-To prepare for this next skill, can you name the powers of 10 backwards, starting with Million?
+To prepare for this next skill, can you name the powers of 10 backwards, starting with One million?

 To see the answer, pass your mouse over the colored area.